alex-testlab/hping6/README.md

 * `-6` - required for ipv6 destinations
 * `--pps`
 * `--bps` - set outgoing pps/bps rates.
 Return packets are not processed in these modes.
+* `-flood`-send packets as soon as posible.
+* random source ip and dest ip support ipv6

 Example: